halfdb/herro-world/internal/pkg/dao/README.md

 * A function to get a row or multiple rows using their identifiers (e.g. primary key)
 * Should include a `withDeleted` param unless it's not necessary
 * Should not assume the existence of the required value
-* Must return `sql.ErrNoRows` as an error if no row is found
+* Must return nil if no row is found

 ## `Exist`
 * A function to check if an item exist